elementdavv/mupdf-android-viewer/README.md

-# Enhancement
+# Chaka
+An Android Viewer
+- Based on MuPDF
 - Add support of page flipping in vertical direction.
 - Add support of text direction of right to left.
 This is for the convenience of old chinese books.
 - Add support of single column mode.
 It will split a double-page spread image from a scanned pdf book into two seperated pages.
 In the implemention, the first and last page will not be splitted.
+- Improve navigation and visual experience.

-Note: the package name "com.artifex" has been changed to "net.timelegend".
+Note: the package name "com.artifex.mupdf" has been changed to "net.timelegend.chaka".

 # MuPDF Android Viewer